Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 <!-- > -->

-## Why you should know this or industry application (optional) (5 min)

-Explain why students should care to learn the material presented in this class.
+## Why learn JS?

+JavaScript is one of the most important languages in use today.
+It's ubiquitous, in everything, and used everwhere.

 <!-- > -->

 ## Learning Objectives (5 min)

-1. Identify and describe
+1. Use Loops
-1. Define
+1. Use Arrays
-1. Design
+1. Use Objects
-1. Implement
+1. Solve Problems

 <!-- > -->

 ## Initial Exercise (15 min)

-- Funny comic
-- Prime the Pump (e.g. think and jot, think pair share, etc)
-- Productivity Tip/Tool
-- Review of current event (e.g. tech news relevant to your track/topic)
-- Quiz on homework or topic(s) of past class
-- Concept Test

 <!-- > -->